Fishing Tips for Bass

 - Finding the best hiding places.

-- Choosing the best baits.
+- Choosing the best bait for largemouth bass.

 - Adjusting to weather conditions and water temperature.